 As an FCT volunteer, Candyce assisted with conferences in Northern Ireland, Iraq and Nigeria.
 Her contributions included pre-conference budget planning, travel and visa arrangements and international payments and banking.
 Once in country, Katie assisted with the editing and production of the conference pack, assisted delegates with travel arrangements, ensured venue was sufficient and safe, as well as note taking during the conference itself.

 Emanuela DEL RE is an Italian scholar and an expert in geopolitics, conflict studies and security issues, with specialism in the Balkans, Caucasus and the Middle East.
-She is a PhD-Research Fellow at the European University Institute, Fiesole; a Professor at the University Niccolò Cusano, Rome; and a Jean Monnet Professor at University “Sapienza”, Rome.
+She is a Professor at the University Niccolò Cusano, Rome, and she has been Jean Monnet Professor at University “Sapienza”, Rome.
+She is the National Coordinator of the Section of “Sociology of Religion” of the Italian Sociological Association (AIS).
 Emanuela is Founder and Chair of EPOS, an independent non-profit agency operating in the field of conflict resolution and prevention, working for Syrian refugees and others in the MY FUTURE Project.
+She is the Vice President of FCT Europe.

 She is a member of editing committee and author of Italian Geopolitical Review Limes; editor-author of Italian Review on Intelligence Gnosis (Italian Min. of Interiors).
 She also serves as reference-consultant for international institutions and research institutes, as well as member-associate of think tanks and research groups, including: (Istituto Affari Internazionali (IAI); Forum for Cities in Transition (Boston); Italian Sociological Association (AIS); Human Dignity and Humiliation Studies (Columbia University); and Military Center for Strategic Studies.